unjs/unstorage/docs/content/2.drivers/capacitor-preferences.md

----
-title: Capacitor Preferences
+# Capacitor Preferences

-description: Stores data via Capacitor Preferences API on mobile devices or the local storage on the web.
+Stores data via Capacitor Preferences API on mobile devices or the local storage on the web.
----

 ## Usage